Msjudy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script switching to user betty
+printing username to current user